How to get into Factorio without overcomplicating things.

 All of this matters a lot when you start getting late game recipes where 3 or more things go in and belts need to start pulling double duty.
 Especially science, where you eventually need every lab to have every flavor of science coming in at once.
 Also good to remember, as you upgrade to those electric drills: While burner drills both occupy and mine a 2x2 area, electric drills are 3x3 structures that mine out a 5x5 space.
 Good for covering weird corners/not leaving resources unmined because the belts and power lines have to go somewhere, but much easier if you aren't paying attention to those "expected yield" popups to get the odd bit of copper in your iron line or something and have it make something stop working until you go pull it out.

-Playing through the bulk of the game
+Playing through the bulk of the game, otherwise

 Once you have electricity up and running, and access to assembly machines, there's sort of an awkward transitional phase where you're still moving stuff around by hand, but generally, you want to set up some big mining setups feeding into big smelting lines (common for people to do mirrored setups where the inside or outside belt(s) have a belt with ore on one side and coal on the other, inserted to rows of furnaces, whose output combines to one nice overstuffed belt), get big outgoing belts of iron and copper, and then set up assembly lines that grab those off to make stockpiles of things you need a lot, and into areas that do whatever necessary sub-steps and eventually spit out some flavor of science to take to your labs.